ymollard/python-advanced-slides/slides.md

 - Do not put any slash such as ~~`import ../my_math`~~
 - Only current and parent folders can be retrieved with a relative import

+Relative imports are forbidden when run from a module **outside** a package.

 ---